Export of unproven NIHON KOHDEN Acti-Biphasic Defibrillators In November 2002

 Under pressure, an additional isolated MULTI socket acting solely as an IBP amplifier had to be introduced

 The configured Life Scope BSM-2300 series was succeeded by the 10.4-inch Vismo series configured multi-parameter monitors, as well as configured Life Scope VS (BSM-3000) series monitors using bigger 12-inch and 15-inch screens.
-The later series monitors stubbornly keep the MULTI sockets, for a reason that will become clearer later in this article.
+The later series monitors stubbornly keep the yellow MULTI sockets and continue to promote use of Smart Cables, for a reason that will become clearer later in this article.

-The dangerous use of semi-quantitative estimation data for uncertain measurements and concurrently displaying a flawed CO2 waveform
+The dangerous use of semi-quantitative CO2 measurements and ignorantly displaying a flawed CO2 waveform

 The inability to integrate the sidestream CO2 unit into the patient monitor main unit